 Others might find yet different ways to eat intuitively.
 The main point is to not get to that overly hungry, starved place before a meal – the feeling I like to call hangry (yeah, you know it, hungry-angry) – which usually results in eating way too much.
 The other key is finding that magic stopping point, the one where your stomach says to you, in a very rational voice (which I imagine to sound a lot like KITT, the car from Knight Rider), “That was delicious, and even though I’m not stuffed yet, I really think I’ve had enough.”
 It sounds easy, but if you’ve been dieting a long time, these are skills you may have to re-learn (we know how to do this as babies).
 Depending on how long you’ve been ignoring these internal cues, it could take a while to become skillful at eating intuitively again, but rest assured it is way easier and a lot more enjoyable than counting calories.

 What Intuitive Eating is not: Emotional eating.
 Eating to self-medicate.
 Eating to meet someone else’s idea of what you should eat.

-There you have it — HAES® and Intuitive Eating make the basic recipe for a non-diet life!
+There you have it — Intuitive Eating makes the basic recipe for a non-diet life!
 Freedom from diets tastes delicious.

 Click here if you just want my newsletter!